Previous chapter: Raduga-1 communications satellite

 According to an official publication of NPO PM, the first Raduga-1M version of the satellite, introduced in 2007, was "developed and built" by the organization.
 "The satellite is equipped with the advanced multi-channel repeaters operating in centimeter and decimeter-wave bands thus ensuring stable communications with mobile stations including some hard-to-reach mountainous regions," the NPO PM's publication said.
 (373) The onboard electronics complex for the satellite known as Tsitadel was developed at NII KP in Moscow.

-In November 2013, the official RIA Novosti news agency reported that the Raduga-1M (GUKOS index 17F15M spacecraft, code name Globus-1M) was considered to the third-generation military communications satellite, which was part of the second-phase Unified Satellite Communications System, ESSS-2.
+In November 2013, the official RIA Novosti news agency reported that the Raduga-1M (GUKOS index 17F15M spacecraft, code name Globus-1M) was considered to be the third-generation military communications satellite, which was a part of the second-phase Unified Satellite Communications System, ESSS-2.
 It was capable of broadcasting in four frequency bands: L-, C-, X- and Ka-band, the agency reported.

 2007 Dec.
 9: Russia successfully delivered a classified payload for the nation's armed forces, the official media reported.
 A Proton-M rocket with a Briz-M upper stage lifted off from Site 81 in Baikonur Cosmodrome on December 9, 2007, at 03:16 Moscow Time (00:16 UTC).
 Four minutes later, as the launch vehicle was continuing a powered flight, the control center of the Russian space forces initiated tracking of the mission.
 The satellite successfully reached its intended orbit at 12:17 Moscow Time, while out of range of ground control stations.
 The spacecraft was expected to establish contact with the ground at 12:55 Moscow Time.
 According to the Russian media, the ground control did establish reliable contact with the satellite.